Maui Anesthesia Seminar

 Take a helicopter tour

 Take an exhilarating ride to witness Maui from a bird’s-eye view.
 The quickest and most exciting way to tour through Maui’s many micro-climates – from the Martian landscape of Haleakala Crater to the verdant East Maui rainforest.
 Touring by helicopter allows you to see loads in just an hour or two, and to fly into otherwise inaccessible areas.
-There are four companies to choose from.
+There are many companies to choose from, but we've had great experiences with Blue Hawaiian.
+Seeing the dramatic cliffs of Molokai is another highly recommended helicopter tour!

 Go fishing for the big ones

 Surrounded by all this ocean there are plenty of options for sport fishing.
-Most boats depart from Ma’alaea & Lahaina harbors.
+Most boats depart from Ma’alaea harbors.

 Watch the whales